pgmj/RstudioQuartoIntro/README.md

 # Introduction to reproducible data analysis with R and Quarto

 The materials made available here are not intended as a standalone educational product.
-The intended use scenario is with a course leader walking through the materials, adding information to what is on the slides and the data import/analysis files, and of course interacting with cours participants.
+The intended use scenario is with a course leader walking through the materials, adding information to what is on the slides and the data import/analysis files, and interacting with course participants.

+With that said, you can browse the content and see if you find it useful.
+See the section [Structure](https://github.com/pgmj/RstudioQuartoIntro#structure) below.

 ## Preparations